 "Taking," in this instance, means killing, harassing, or damaging habitat necessary for the survival and recovery of the species.

-The designation applies to all remaining wolf populations in the lower-48 states.
+The designations apply to all remaining wolf populations in the lower-48 states.

 10(j) Rule Added to Endangered Species Act